AionNext/BizCod/Programming Guide/Abstract Data Types/Graph.md

 >MEP: For example finding a spanning graph, or the shortest path between two vertices
 >MEP: Or would we simply leave users to develop their own algorithms for these
 >
 >MS: if need be, the user can add methods (functional expansion) to Graph data type just like any other data type.
+Refer to Method.md for more information about functional expansion (methods)
 >
 >MEP: If the `Friendship` edge was defined like this
 ```js